Why Is Jasmine Essential Oil Used in Expensive Perfume?

 Do you love the heady, seductive scent of jasmine?
-I’m a big fan of wearing perfume, liberally spraying myself even on days when I’m not going out and as I’ve gotten older I have come to love the evocative floral fragrance of jasmine.
+I’m a big fan of wearing perfume, liberally spraying myself even on days when I’m not going out.
+As I’ve gotten older, I have come to love the evocative floral fragrance of jasmine.

 Aromatic essential plant oils have been used since mankind’s earliest history to help mask body odours, promote healing, for their relaxing properties and also by priests and shamans to help them journey through the spirit realms.
 What we now know as perfume was not invented until fairly recently in Europe when essential plant oils began to be blended with alcohol to create a fragrance.